PGY1 Pharmacy Residency Curriculum

 Orientation and Training is a required learning experience that will provide an overview and orientation to the residency program.
 Additionally, the resident will receive training in the central pharmacy with a focus on distributive operations and regulatory workflow.
 A minimum of three full days within the first week of orientation will be dedicated to orientation to the residency program and related requirements, policies, and procedures.

-Following this introduction to the residency program, residents will begin pharmacy service orientation and training in the central pharmacy.
-This training will be designed to be consistent with the training schedule, standards, and expectations of any new clinical pharmacist at BIDMC who would be scheduled for a shift in the distributive (central) pharmacist role.
+Following introduction to the residency program policies and procedures, residents will begin orientation and training in the central pharmacy.
+This training is designed to be consistent with the schedule, standards, and expectations of any new clinical pharmacist at BIDMC who would be scheduled for a shift in the distributive (central) pharmacist role.

 The curriculum includes, but is not limited to, achieving competence in operations of the BIDMC Department of Pharmacy, departmental workflow, use of departmental and hospital information systems and technology, knowledge and application of departmental and hospital policies and procedures, and the skills needed to serve as a clinical pharmacist during the service requirements of the residency.